 Legal Theory and Legal Philosophy

-Staff at the Theory of Law Department focuses on a number of research questions; it covers foundational questions such as what the law is; whether and how it is connected to other sets of rules or norms.
+Staff of the Institute focuses on a number of research questions; it covers foundational questions such as what the law is; whether and how it is connected to other sets of rules or norms.
 Our staff also conduct research on the intellectual history of the idea of law as well as the theoretical foundations of various legal fields:

-The Department brings legal doctrinal analysis and philosophical argument to bear on key questions of justice, human rights and democracy at the international and national levels.
-The Department collaborates on permanent basis with a number of prominent research units for a variety of activities: joint conferences, graduate colloquia, joint research projects, and collaborative publications.
+Our staff brings legal doctrinal analysis and philosophical argument to bear on key questions of justice, human rights and democracy at the international and national levels.
+Our researchers collaborate on permanent basis with a number of prominent research units for a variety of activities: joint conferences, graduate colloquia, joint research projects, and collaborative publications.
 It explores the role of law in constituting society, the economy and culture.
 Our diverse intellectual community produce knowledge and use it to engage policy-makers, legislators and NGOs.
-The Department strives to make our research socially relevant and influential in public debate.
-Our staff produce a wide range of scholarly publications.
+Our staff strives to make our research socially relevant and influential in public debate and produces a wide range of scholarly publications.